tlcaputi/gtrendR/docs/google-variance.md

-This means that for one date, the difference between the highest and lowest pull for searches with the query `suicide prevention` was 117 searches per 10M.
+This means that for one date, the difference between the highest and lowest pull for searches with the query "suicide prevention" was 117 searches per 10M.
 Given that this is daily data, that is a difference of almost 11,000 searches!

 In summary, when you request the search volume for a given term on a given date from the Google Trends API, you need to know that this data is *sampled*.
 From this basic test, it seems that the data Google returns is, in itself, highly variable -- even when you request the same data for the same terms within just a few seconds of each other.
 Statistical analyses that assume each data point is its true value (rather than a value with randomness of its own) will underestimate standard errors.